Mother Jones Monument

 Mother Jones’ decision to be buried in Mt.
-Olive (was due to the battles that were rooted not only in the 1890s but in the 1920s and 1930s; she valued the voice of the ordinary miner, and she felt that President John L. Lewis, who the head of the United Mine Workers was eliminating that rank-and-file voice.
-One month after she spoke at the commemoration event on October 12, 1923, she wrote indicating that she had chosen the site as her burial place.
-In 1930 she died and was initially buried there.
+Olive, Illinois' Union Miners Cemetery was due to the battles that were rooted not only in the 1890s but in the 1920s and 1930s.
+Jones valued the voice of the ordinary miner, and she felt that President John L. Lewis, the head of the United Mine Workers, was eliminating that rank-and-file voice.
+One month after she spoke at the commemoration event on October 12, 1923, she chose the site as her burial place.
+In 1930 she died and was initially buried there next to the Virden .

 Soon, a fundraising effort was underway by the miners to build a fitting monument to Mother Jones.
 In the heart of the depression, when miners around the country were often penniless, they donated in mostly small amounts to build a tremendous 80-ton Minnesota pink granite, 22 feet high, flanked by two bronze statues of miners.
 They dug the site themselves.
 The site itself evokes what Mother Jones meant to a generation of trade unionists.

 The Union Miners Cemetery is in Mt.
 Olive, a small mining-town that was once the center of a rebellious group of miners who helped to secure Illinois as the solid rock for the United Mine Workers Union.
 Today thousands of visitors come each year to pay their respects to the memory to Mother Jones and the spirit that guided her and the founders of the labor movement in the United States.
 They reflect about the connections between the past and the present.

 The cemetery was established in 1899, when commemorations of the miners killed in the 1898 “Virden riot” became controversial in the Mt.
 Olive cemetery where they were originally buried.